-Future conversions of convertible bonds issued by the Company under the Funding Program could significantly dilute the interests of existing shareholders and such dilution is exacerbated by the sharp decrease in the Company's market price (see also Section 2.8.1 of Section 2 'Risk Factors').
-The terms of the Funding Program are more fully described in Section 13.
-At the date of this Prospectus, a total of 3,810 convertible bonds have been issued under Part A of the Funding Program and Part B of the Funding Program together and, of these bonds, 3,056 convertible bonds have been converted into 78,263,658 shares of the Company upon conversion requests of Negma.
+Future conversions of Convertible Bonds issued by the Company under the Atlas Funding Program would significantly dilute the interests of existing shareholders and such dilution is exacerbated by the sharp decrease in the Company's market price (see also Section 2.8.1 of Section 2 'Risk Factors').
+The terms of the Atlas Funding Program are more fully described in Section 13.
+At the date of this Prospectus, a total of 112 Convertible Bonds have been issued under the Atlas Funding Program.

 Additional debt/equity.
 To cover a shortfall, the Company is undertaking continuous efforts to attract additional debt facilities and/or to raise additional equity capital with or without cancelling the preferential subscription rights of the existing shareholders (please refer to Sections 2.1.1 and 2.1.2 of Section 2 ('Risk Factors')), all of which is uncertain.
-The Company's ability to meet its funding requirements during the period starting 12 months after approval of this Prospectus through a combination of debt and equity, potentially including relying in part on the remaining balance of the Funding Program as discussed above, accessing the debt markets and/or raising additional equity capital and/or entering into licensing arrangements, is uncertain, in particular taking into account the Company's current market capitalization.
+The Company's ability to meet its funding requirements during the period starting 12 months after approval of this Prospectus through a combination of debt and equity, potentially including relying on the remaining balance of the Atlas Funding Program, accessing the debt markets and/or raising additional equity capital and/or entering into licensing arrangements, is uncertain, in particular taking into account the Company's current market capitalization.

-Future capital increases by the Company could have a negative impact on the price of the Shares and could dilute the interests of existing shareholders (for further information about the dilution caused by future raises of equity capital for existing shareholders, please refer to Section 2.8.3 of Section 2 ('Risk Factors')).
-However, the Company's ability to obtain additional debt financing, or to raise additional equity capital, is uncertain and therefore is not included in this working capital statement.
+Future capital increases by the Company could have a negative impact on the price of the Shares and could dilute the interests of existing shareholders (for further information about the dilution caused by future raises of equity capital for existing shareholders, please refer to Sections 2.8.1 and 2.8.2 of Section 2 ('Risk Factors')).
+Moreover, the Company's ability to obtain additional debt financing, or to raise additional equity capital, is uncertain and therefore is not included in this working capital statement.

 Licensing THR-149.
-The working capital statement is based on THR-149 proceeding through the release of the top line data from Phase 2, and not being licensed during this period either in whole or in part, which is projected for the second half of 2023 (please refer to Section 5.
-'Information concerning the Company's assets and liabilities, financial position and profits and losses' and Section 2.1 'Risks related to insufficient funding, continuation as a going Concern' of Section 2 'Risk Factors', for further information).
+The working capital statement is based on THR-149 proceeding through the release of the top line data from Phase 2, which is projected for the fourth quarter of 2023, and not being licensed during this period either in whole or in part. (please refer to Section 5.
+'Information concerning the Company's assets and liabilities, financial position and profits and losses' and Section 2.1 'Risks related to insufficient funding, continuation as a going concern' of Section 2 'Risk Factors', for further information).
 However, the Company may envisage licensing THR-149 whereby a licensee would potentially pay all or part of the remaining costs of the clinical trial related to that Clinical Asset and the Company would also potentially receive milestone payments and/or royalties.
 Licensing may be advantageous to the Company in the short term to the extent that it would reduce its costs and possibly generate revenues from amounts received from the licensee.
 The Company will also consider licensing THR-149 in limited geographic markets.
 However, were the Company to need to out-license THR-149 prematurely due to cash constraints, this is likely to be disadvantageous to the Company and its shareholders if it does so at an inopportune moment, taking into account the potential revenues the Company could generate by outlicensing or commercializing THR-149 at a later stage that would maximize the benefit to the Company and its shareholders (please refer to Section 2.1.1 of Section 2 'Risk Factors', for further information).
 These disadvantages to the Company and its shareholders would be exacerbated further were the Company to reduce its working capital requirements by stopping or pausing the KALAHARI trial due to cash constraints, although this remains a possibility that is within the Company's control at any time.